faisaldialpad/hellouniverse/README.markdown

 5. Implement an algorithm to find the last n elements of a singly linked list. `Last_N_Elements.java`
 6. Suppose a weird singly linked list has a child pointer that can point to a Node i.e., another linked list (which also has a child pointer).
 Flatten the list. (if a node has a child then the after flatten, the child's last node should point to current's next node and current's next node should point to its child.
 Remember the child should also be recursively flattened.). `FlattenListWithChild.java`
 7. Write an algorithm to remove duplicates from an unsorted linked list. `RemoveDuplicates.java` [unit tests are coming]
+8. Write a program that checks if 2 singly linkedlists intersect or not.
+You can assume both of the lists does not have any cycle. `IntersectingLinkedList.java`
+9. Write a program that returns the intersecting node of 2 singly linkedlists and null otherwise.
+You can assume both of the lists does not have any cycle. `IntersectingLinkedList.java`

 ### Stacks and Queues
 #### C/stacks_queues/